About the Author

 For example, some states only consider it elder financial abuse if the perpetrator uses dishonest tactics to take advantage of the victim.
 In these states, the definitions of elder fraud and elder financial abuse overlap quite a bit.
 In other states, elder financial abuse includes any situation where the perpetrator knew or should have known that the victim lacked the cognitive capacity to make financial decisions, regardless of whether they used dishonest or fraudulent tactics.

 Because elder financial abuse doesn't have a firm definition, data on it is scarce.
-However, the research there has been indicates that this type of abuse happens frequently and has a massive financial impact.
+However, the research that has been done indicates that this type of abuse happens frequently and has a massive financial impact.

 A 2011 study of elder adults in New York compared self-reported financial abuse to documented cases of financial abuse.
 Financial abuse was self-reported at a rate of 42.1 out of 1,000 participants (4.21%).
 The documented rate was just 0.96 per 1,000 people (0.096%).